jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/atlas_coordinates.rst

    atlas>

 Notice this is a version of the root_datum command that we had not seen.
-It says asks for the root datum for the given set of simple roots and coroots.
-That is what a root datum is in atlas.
+It asks for the root datum for the given set of simple roots and coroots.
+That is what a root datum is in ``atlas``.
 So you can define the root datum by giving the matrices you want for the simple roots and coroots and atlas will accept them as a root datum.